moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 The **XCM Interface** precompile will appear in the list of **Deployed Contracts**.

-### Send Tokens Over to Another EVM-compatible Appchain {: #transfer-to-evm-chains }
+### Send Tokens Over to Another EVM-Compatible Appchain {: #transfer-to-evm-chains }

 To send tokens over to an account in another EVM-compatible appchain, please follow these steps:

 1. Expand the **transferAssetsToPara20** function
 2. Enter the appchain ID (paraId)
-3. Enter the ECDSA destination account (beneficiary)
+3. Enter the 20-bytes (Ethereum-like) destination account (beneficiary)
 4. Specify the tokens to be transferred.
 Note that this parameter is an array that contains at least one asset.
 Each asset is specified by its address and the total amount to transfer

 --8<-- 'text/builders/toolkit/ethereum-api/precompiles/xcm-interface/erc-20-note.md'

 5. Enter the index of the asset that will be used to pay the fees.
 This index is zero-based, so the first element is `0`, the second is `1`, and so on
 6. Enter the maximum gas to pay for the transaction.
-This gas is derived from two parameters, the processing time (refTime) and the proof size (proofSize).
+This gas is derived from two parameters, the processing time (`refTime`) and the proof size (`proofSize`).
 In practice, setting refTime to `uint64::MAX` is equal to *unlimited weight*
 7. Click **transact**
 8. MetaMask will pop up, and you will be prompted to review the transaction details.
 Click **Confirm** to send the transaction